 To use the “desert” colorscheme just add these lines to your vimrc file:

-colo murphy syntax on
+colo murphy

 That simple